jhc36-duke-edu/dcri-org/dcri_a11y.md

 <hr>
 <br>
 <br>
-## Interactive controls are keyboard focusable
+## [PRIORITY] Interactive controls are keyboard focusable
 Custom interactive controls are keyboard focusable and display a focus indicator.
 [Learn more](https://developers.google.com/web/fundamentals/accessibility/how-to-review#start_with_the_keyboard).

 ### Rotating banner is missing required controls to make it accessible

 The website uses the [Soliloquy JS rotaing banner slider](https://soliloquywp.com/)